-From "Then" to "Now"
+From THEN to NOW

 When I took an early retirement from the airline in 2002, I needed a part-time job, so I figured I might as well look in the bicycle industry for work.
-My favorite outfit is Rivendell Bicycle Works -- I’ve been an ardent fan and Rivendell member for years -- so I applied for a job.
+My favorite outfit is Rivendell Bicycle Works — I’ve been an ardent fan and Rivendell member for years — so I applied for a job.
 Didn’t start with wheels, though.
 I did pretty much everything else, other than mechanic work!
 Then, when Rivendell’s main wheel supplier went out of business, I established Hands on Wheels, and made a bid for the work.
-Thus started a long relationship of trust mutual respect.
+Thus started a long relationship of trust and mutual respect.
 Hands on Wheels and Rivendell are developing a reputation as as THE place to come for the best wheels around.

-All of my wheels are built completely by hand -- starting with hub, rim, DTSwiss double-butted stainless steel spokes and nickle-plated brass nipples.
+All of my wheels are built completely by hand — starting with hub, rim, DTSwiss or Sapim double-butted stainless steel spokes and nickle-plated brass nipples.
 Each wheel is laced to no-tension, then transferred to the DTSwiss wheelbuilding stand for finishing and fine-tuning.
-Over the years, Many factors -- an uncooperative rim, finicky eyelet or spoke-hole, occasional irregularity on a machined braking surface -- give each wheel it’s own “personality”.
-I make no claims about speed or “ease” when it comes to building wheel.
+Many factors — an uncooperative rim, finicky eyelet or spoke-hole, occasional irregularity on a machined braking surface — give each wheel it’s own “personality”.
+I make no claims about speed or “ease” when it comes to building a wheel.
 Every wheel approaches its finish in its own time, and I allow whatever time it takes to let that happen.